December 10, 2013

 And a new phenomenon identified by secular researchers is also affecting young men in the church.
 The fastest-growing segment of the population struggling with erectile dysfunction is men in their twenties and thirties who have been conditioned by online porn to respond only to never-ending novelty with increasing depravity.
 One man in his twenties likened his experience with online porn to ordering from an a la carte menu: “Tonight I’ll have a little of this and some of that,” lamenting that he is now incapable of sexual intimacy with his wife.
 Despite entering marriage as a virgin, his sexuality has been maimed by years of porn use.

-Nothing robs God’s people of contentment and the joy of following Christ than hidden sexual sin.
-2 Peter 1:5-8 is a passage where Peter challenges believers to add to their faith virtues like self-control, knowledge, steadfastness, godliness, and love, and then says that failure to do so will cripple one’s faith: “For if these qualities are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ” (ESV).
+Nothing robs God’s people of contentment and the joy of following Christ more than hidden sexual sin.
+In 2 Peter 1:5–8, Peter challenges believers to add to their faith virtues like self-control, knowledge, steadfastness, godliness, and love, and then says that failure to do so will cripple one’s faith: “For if these qualities are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ” (ESV).
 I would contend that one of the reasons for the weak and wavering faith of much of the church today may very well be how its people are capitulating to the sexualized culture and are immersed in sexual struggles and sin.

-Every demographic in the body of Christ is impacted by this issue, but the most heartbreaking group is our children.
+Every demographic in the body of Christ is impacted by porn in the church, but the most heartbreaking group is our children.
 Porn usage is so pervasive, especially among youth, college students, and young adults that many have lost any hope that they will find victory over this struggle.
 If leadership is aware of these struggles, then their overall silence communicates that the gospel is powerless or irrelevant to help them in their sexual struggles.

 I recently attended worship at a large urban church.
-The pastor challenged the church with the danger of fornication and described the wrecked lives of young people having sex outside marriage…and then moved on.
+The pastor challenged the church with the danger of fornication and described the wrecked lives of young people having sex outside marriage . . . and then moved on.
 As I surveyed the hundreds of people in the sanctuary, most of them married, I wanted to shout from my pew, “What about porn?!”
 Sex outside marriage is indeed a huge problem, especially among Christian singles, but the pastor’s omission of pornography missed the mark of where the majority of his congregation struggles.
-They struggle, daily, with the relentless temptation, virtually everywhere, to give in to sexual sin and keep it hidden from others, guaranteeing that the problem will not go away on its own.
+They struggle every day with the relentless temptation, virtually everywhere, to give in to sexual sin and keep it hidden from others—guaranteeing that the problem will not go away on its own.

-The church can’t afford to continue in silence and ignore this growing epidemic.
+We can’t afford to continue in silence and ignore this growing epidemic of porn in the church.
 We must shun the casual attitudes and face the reality that the consequences of our inaction are already severe and becoming ruinous.
-How can the church be so relatively blasé about this, while some countries, like Iceland and England, are proposing outright restrictions on Internet porn being piped into homes?
+How can the church be so relatively blasé about this, while some countries, like Iceland and England, are proposing outright restrictions on internet porn being piped into homes?
 If even secular governments are raising the alarms about how destructive pornography is, then surely the church should be doing that and more for its own people!

-How can the church begin to take pro-active steps to address this in a comprehensive way?
+How can Christ’s body begin to take proactive steps to address porn in the church in a comprehensive way?

 The church must reclaim and teach what Paul preached two millennia ago: that what we do with our body matters.
 Passages like 1 Thessalonians 4:1–8, Ephesians 4:17–19, and 1 Corinthians 6:12–20 make clear that God cares passionately about our sexuality.
 According to these passages, what we do with our bodies demonstrates the allegiance of our hearts.
 We either look like those controlled by the Spirit of the living God, or we look like those in the world ruled by their sensual desires.
 Rather than displaying a casual attitude toward sexual sin, Ephesians 5:3 says, “But among you there must not be even a hint of sexual immorality, or of any kind of impurity, or of greed, because these are improper for God’s holy people.”
 Our sexuality is a litmus test for our spirituality!

 The time for the church to sound a very loud alarm is now.
-The church can do so much more!
+We can do so much more to address porn in the church!

 The body of Christ needs to hear dedicated sermons on sexuality and faith and have real-life illustrations and strategies woven into sermon messages on an ongoing basis.

-• Youth groups need safe places to talk about this, and continual messages from youth pastors and adult volunteers that it’s okay to seek help when they feel overwhelmed, because silence and secrecy wreak havoc on hearts and lives.
+• Youth groups need safe places to talk about porn in the church, and continual messages from youth pastors and adult volunteers that it’s okay to seek help when they feel overwhelmed because silence and secrecy wreak havoc on hearts and lives.

 • Pastors, elders, and Christian counselors need to equip youth pastors and youth volunteers to know how to help youth who are already finding themselves ensnared in sexual struggles and sin.